 In 2018 Popular Front was launched as just the podcast.
 This was the most effective thing to create with no budget.
 The podcast will forever be the backbone of Popular Front, but it has since grown to become a grassroots conflict journalism platform.
 We're doing documentaries, news dispatches, articles, print publications, training, and building a community.

 The community is the heart of Popular Front.
 Without all the weirdos associated with this, none of it would be any good.
 The aim is to create a new culture around conflict reporting, one where you don't feel embarrassed to ask a question and don't have to wear a suit and tie to get heard.

-Popular Front is founded and run by Jake Hanrahan, a British journalist and filmmaker.
+Popular Front was created and is and run by Jake Hanrahan, a British journalist and filmmaker.

 Hanrahan has reported from Iraq, southeast Turkey, Ukraine, Israel, Palestine, Peru, Kosovo, Northern Ireland, and more.
 He's worked for HBO, VICE News, Esquire, Frontline PBS, ProPublica, BBC News, Bellingcat, The Guardian, and Wired.